EOP-OMB/federal-program-inventory/website/_program/TC.038.md

 is_subpart_f: null
 layout: program
 objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-However, the Tax Code provides credits of varying amounts for the production within the United States and sale of specified eligible components, including specified solar energy components, wind energy components, inverters, qualifying battery components, and applicable critical minerals.
-The production of an eligible component is only eligible for a credit if sold after 2022.
-For all eligible components other than applicable critical minerals, the credit is phased out from 2030 to 2032, with components other than critical minerals no longer receiving any credit if sold after 2032.
+However, the Tax Code provides a 30 percent investment credit for property used in a qualified advanced energy manufacturing project.
+The Treasury Department may award up to $12.3 billion in tax credits for qualified investments.
+  Of the total $12.3 billion, $4 billion is reserved for projects located in energy communities.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":10000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":260000000.0},{"x":"2024","outlays":30000000.0,"forgone_revenue":1170000000.0}]'
 outlays: null
 permalink: /program/TC.038.html
 popular_name: ''